 Upon coming in for this outpatient VFSS, an EAT-10 scale was provided to rate the effort of swallowing and the impact on quality of life.
 The effort needed to swallow pills was still rated as a 2 out of 4 on the EAT-10 scale.
 They felt pills frequently getting stuck with the need to wash them down with a lot of liquid.
 The total EAT-10 rating was 12/40, showing that eating still feels stressful, there is some fear of swallowing pills, and there is still a significant impact on the pleasure of eating and drinking.

 This last VFSS showed significant improvement.
 There was minimal oropharyngeal and esophageal dysphagia and with no aspiration.
 There were only small amounts of penetration, well above the level of the vocal cords, due to slight delays in swallowing, but the penetrations were ejected with completion of the swallow.
 This is considered within normal limits and was not considered an aspiration risk.
 The only time there was an elevated risk, was when trying to swallow the barium pill with thin liquids (as seen in the video above – pill is the black disc on the tongue).
 The patient used a potentially dangerous strategy of tossing the head back to clear the pill off the tongue.
 This caused the liquid to spill to the bottom of the throat and into the airway just before the swallow.
 One time a trace bit of liquid reached the vocal cords but was fortunately ejected out of the laryngeal vestibule/voice box with completion of the swallow.

 That barium pill was spit out.
-Next, we embedded the pill in “Assure Slide – Zero” (a moderately thick gel).
+Next, we embedded the pill in “Assure Slide – Zero” (Slide was the product name at that time, which was a moderately thick gel – same as Phazix).
 The pill (black disc) and gel (invisible on x-ray) cleared safely through the throat without getting stuck or having the risk of aspiration on thin liquids.

 Case History 2: